Compare any two graphics cards:

 OpenGL Version OpenGL 4.2 OpenGL 3.0

 Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
-This number is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
+This figure is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
 The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed in one second.

 Display Prices